tylerdavidspangler/panw_setup/README.md

 ## CSV files

-Before running the scripts, fill out the included CSV files.
+Before running the script, fill out the included CSV files.
 There are 6 of them, one for each of the configuration modules.
 For example, fill out rules.csv to include your desired security ruleset.

 ## Running the Script
-There are two options for running the included modules.
+There are two options for running the configuration modules.
 You can run configure_firewall.py which itself runs all enabled modules, or you can run the individual modules directly.
 ```bash
 # Run the primary script which runs all modules
 $ python configure_firewall.py